tomerfiliba-org/rpyc/docs/tutorial/tut5.rst

 Asynchronism
 ------------
 The last part of the tutorial deals with a more "advanced" issue of RPC programming, *asynchronous operation*, which is a key feature of RPyC.
-The code you've seen so far was *synchronous* -- which is probably very similar to the code you normally write: when you invoke a function, you block until the result arrives.
-Asynchronous invocation, on the other hand, allows you to start the request and continue, rather than waiting.
+The code you have seen so far was *synchronous* -- which is similar to the code you often write: when you invoke a function, you block until the result arrives.
+Asynchronous invocation allows you to start the request and continue rather than waiting.
-Instead of getting the result of the call, you get a special object known as an ``AsyncResult`` (also known as a `"future" or "promise" <http://en.wikipedia.org/wiki/Futures_and_promises>`_]), that will **eventually** hold the result.
+Instead of getting the result of the call, you get an object known as an ``AsyncResult`` (also known as a `"future" or "promise" <http://en.wikipedia.org/wiki/Futures_and_promises>`_) that will **eventually** hold the result.

 Note that there is no guarantee on execution order for async requests!

-In order to turn the invocation of a remote function (or any callable object) asynchronous, all you have to do is wrap it with :func:`async_ <rpyc.utils.helpers.async_>`, which creates a wrapper function that will return an ``AsyncResult`` instead of blocking. ``AsyncResult`` objects have several properties and methods that
+To turn the invocation of a remote function (or any callable object) asynchronous, all you have to do is wrap it with :func:`async_ <rpyc.utils.helpers.async_>`, which creates a wrapper function that will return an ``AsyncResult`` instead of blocking. ``AsyncResult`` objects have several properties and methods that